Ewie1/CI_PP2_HM/README.md

 ### User Goals

-- Start game by button click
-- Have a colorful game area
+- Play a simple interactive game rock paper scissors
-- Have attractive selection options
-- Have attractive and fun response
-- See a Score count
-- See a final score
+-
-- Have a game over and restart game option

 ### Site Owner Goals

--
--
--
--
--
--
--
--
+- Build an easy to use interactive game
+- Build a game with an attractive design
+- Build and game that is simple to navigate
 -

 ## User Experience